EDIorg/data-package-best-practices/docs/_posts/2019-11-20-what-is-a-best-practice.md

 ---
 layout: page
-title:  "What makes a \"Best Practice\"?"
+title:  "What is a \"Best Practice\"?"
-date:   2017-09-06
+date:   2019-11-20
 categories: tut
 order: 1
 ---

-## What is a "Best Practice"?
+Best practices are procedures or guidelines that are accepted or prescribed as being correct or most effective.

+For data packages, this means:

-- A set of guidelines, not dependent on a particular implementation or software
+- A set of guidelinesthat not dependent on a particular implementation or software
-- Justifiable, as in, what's best for a data type or metadata element
+- Justifiable - as in, what's best for a data type or metadata element
-- Decided on by a community.
-It's not just something that happened once, locally
+- Vetted by a community, rather than an example of a local practice
     - to highlight local projects consider a webinar or databits article.
 - Keep in mind that BPs can be influenced by both local practices and software choices